An Information-Theoretic Framework for Out-of-Distribution Generalization with Applications to Stochastic Gradient Langevin Dynamics: Introduction

 \section{Introduction}

-Improving the generalization ability is the core objective of supervised learning.
-In the past decades, a series of mathematical tools have been invented or applied to bound the generalization gap, such as the VC dimension \cite{vapnik1971uniform}, Rademacher complexity \cite{bartlett2002rademacher}, covering numbers \cite{pollard1984convergence}, algorithmic stability \cite{bousquet2002stability}, and PAC Bayes \cite{mcallester1998some}.
+\renjie{In machine learning, generalization is the ability of a model to make accurate predictions on unseen data during training.
+How to analyze and improve the generalization of models are the core subjects of machine learning.} In the past decades, a series of mathematical tools have been invented or applied to bound the generalization gap, \renjie{\ie, the difference between testing and training performance of a model}, such as the VC dimension \cite{vapnik1971uniform}, Rademacher complexity \cite{bartlett2002rademacher}, covering numbers \cite{pollard1984convergence}, algorithmic stability \cite{bousquet2002stability}, and PAC Bayes \cite{mcallester1998some}.
 Recently, there have been attempts to bound the generalization gap using information-theoretic tools.
-The idea is to regard the learning algorithm as a communication channel that maps the input set of samples $S$ to the output hypothesis $W$.
-In the pioneering work \cite{russo2016controlling, xu2017information}, the generalization gap is bounded by the mutual information between $S$ and $W$, which reflects the intuition that a learning algorithm generalizes well if it leaks little information about the training sample.
-However, the generalization bound becomes vacuous whenever the mutual information is infinite.
-This problem is remedied by two orthogonal works. \cite{bu2020tightening} replaced the whole sample $S$ with the individual sample $Z_i$ and the improved bound only involves the mutual information between $W$ and $Z_i$.
-Meanwhile, \cite{steinke2020reasoning} introduced ghost samples and improved the generalization bounds in terms of the conditional mutual information between $W$ and the identity of the sample.
-Since then, a line of work \cite{haghifam2020sharpened, hellstrom2020generalization, negrea2019information, rodriguez2021random, zhou2022individually} has been proposed to tighten information theoretic generalization bounds.
+The idea is to regard the learning algorithm as a communication channel that maps the input set of samples $S$ to the output hypothesis (model weights) $W$.
+In the pioneering work \cite{russo2016controlling, xu2017information}, the generalization gap is bounded by the Mutual Information (MI) between $W$ and $S$, which reflects the intuition that a learning algorithm generalizes well if \renjie{the learned model weights $W$} leaks little information about the training samples.
+However, the generalization bound becomes vacuous whenever the MI term is infinite.
+The remedy is to replace the MI term with other smaller quantities to reflect the information that $S$ leaks to $W$, and this has been fulfilled by two orthogonal works, exploiting the Individual Mutual Information (IMI)~\cite{bu2020tightening} and the Conditional Mutual Information (CMI)~\cite{steinke2020reasoning}, respectively.
+Specifically, the IMI method bounds the generalization gap using the mutual information between $W$ and each individual training datum $Z_i$, rather than the MI between $W$ and the set of whole samples.
+In certain scenarios, we have infinite MI term but finite IMI term, and thus the resulting IMI bound significantly enhances the MI bound~\cite{bu2020tightening}.
+Meanwhile, the CMI method studies the generalization through a set of super-samples (also known as ghost samples), a pair of independent and identically distributed (\iid) copies $Z_i^+$ and $Z_i^-$, and then uses a Rademacher random variable $R_i$ to choose $Z_i^+$ or $Z_i^-$ as the $i$-th training datum.
+The resulting generalization bound is captured by the CMI between $W$ and the samples' identity $R_i$, conditioned on the super-samples.
+Since then, a line of work \cite{haghifam2020sharpened, hellstrom2020generalization, negrea2019information, rodriguez2021random, zhou2022individually, aminian2022learning, chu2024unified} has been proposed to tighten information-theoretic generalization bounds, \lwl{and as a remarkable application, these information-theoretic methods have been employed to study the generalization performance of learning algorithms, \eg, the Langevin dynamics and its variants}.